-Religion Department & The Divinity School The Religion Department and the Divinity School offer courses in the Hebrew Bible and Comparative Judaism courses, with additional courses being planned for the future.
+Religion Department & The Divinity School.
+The Religion Department and the Divinity School offer courses in the Hebrew Bible and Comparative Judaism courses, with additional courses being planned for the future.
 They also offer Biblical Hebrew, which meets the language requirement for Wake Forest students.

-Guest Lecturers and Discussions Wake Forest currently has a faculty exchange program with the Hebrew University in Jerusalem and has hosted several of its distinguished faculty who have lectured on Israel, the Holocaust, Education and Science.
+Guest Lecturers and Discussions.
+Wake Forest currently has a faculty exchange program with the Hebrew University in Jerusalem and has hosted several of its distinguished faculty who have lectured on Israel, the Holocaust, Education and Science.
 Wake Forest has also hosted distinguished Jewish Studies faculty from other institutions who have lectured on Anti-Semitism, Jewish identity and other subjects.

+Jewish Faculty.
 Wake Forest has numerous Jewish faculty throughout its various schools.
 Students and faculty have opportunities to mingle at all Hillel events including Faculty-Student mixers.

 Wake Forest boasts a graduate population of approximately 2,500 students.
 WFU Hillel welcomes all graduate students to our events.